Main / Edit / History / / Users Area

 This is a kind of attack that is used for impersonating other users.

-1. Attacker goes to a bank side and receives a session id - special cookie.
+1. Attacker goes to a bank site and receives a session id - special cookie.

 2. Attacker injects this cookie to the innocent user using some kind of XSS attack (see below).

-3. User logs in into bank, because the had received the cookie he already has the session id and this session id receives some additional rights like to do operations on the bank account.
+3. User then logs into the bank, because he's received the cookie he already has the session id and this session id then receives some additional rights like to operate on the bank account.

-4. Attacker goes to the bank site using the same cookie stored in the user's browser and performs any kind of operations user can do.
+4. Attacker then goes to the bank site using the same cookie stored in the user's browser and performs any kind of operations the user can do.

 How to prevent this?